nullren/smsgcm-client/README.md

 ### Compiling

 APIs 10 and 17 are required, as is the GCM API and Android Support Library.
 I think that is it.

-You then need to copy your `my.p12` file into `res/raw/` naming it `key_store.p12`.

 You should then be able to install the app onto your phone with `ant debug install`.

 ### Running

-You will likely need to input the password you used when setting up your PKCS12 keystore.
-You can set it by going to the program settings and inputting it.
-Unregistering, then Re-registering should be enough to get you reconnected.
+Copy the .p12 keystore you created onto your phone.
+It must be on `Download` on your sdcard and must be named `smsgcm.p12`.
+You can do this with `adb`:

+    adb push my.p12 /mnt/sdcard/Download/smsgcm.p12

+Then in the application, go to `Settings` and input the passphrase you used when creating the keystore.

+Now go to `Import` to move the key into your app's private storage.

+Now go to `Register` and see the app connect to the server.

 ## Where is the server?